openintegrationhub/openintegrationhub.github.io/docs/Services/DataHub.md

 ### Interaction with other Services

-- Dispatcher Service: Emitts events for dispatcher service in order to enable the hub and spoke archticture (See: [update propagation](https://openintegrationhub.github.io/docs/Service%20Collaboration/updatePropagation.html)).
+- Dispatcher Service: Emits events for dispatcher service in order to enable the hub and spoke archticture (See: [update propagation](https://openintegrationhub.github.io/docs/Service%20Collaboration/updatePropagation.html)).
 - SDF Adapter: Receives events from SDF Adapter in order to create or update oihDataRecords (See: [update propagation](https://openintegrationhub.github.io/docs/Service%20Collaboration/updatePropagation.html)).